-- A. Update of the Long-Range Transportation Plan and coordinate with the review of the Lincoln and Lancaster Comprehensive Plans to be acted upon by MPO Committees by December, 2016. - B. Monitoring and maintenance of the current Long Range Transportation Plan to include updating the Documents, Studies, Reports, and Data Files as needed. - C. Amendment to the Long Range Transportation Plan will be reviewed and acted upon by MPO Committees as necessary.
-These may involve analysis of the concepts and the inclusion of specific projects as part of the plan.
+- A. Monitor and maintain the Long-Range Transportation Plan and coordinate the review with all associated planning documents. - B. Maintain and update the Long-Range Transportation Planning Performance Based measures.
+Additional work this year will be to establish the data input and reporting cycle. - C. Amend to the Long Range Transportation Plan as necessary.
+This may involve analysis of the concepts and the inclusion of specific projects as part of the plan.

-Combination of Local and Federal PL Funds Federal 80%, Local 20%
+Funding Source: Combination of Local and Federal PL Funds Federal 80%, Local 20%